hippo23/cs21-project/README.md

 ## ALUSrcB Modes

-1. 00 has no mapping yet, probably an immediate, 01 could be the memory, so on so forth
+1. 00 is for Mem[MemAdd]
+2. 01 is for the immediate that is entered

 ## CFSrc Modes